jghalam/process/docs/lifecycle/lfn_entry/opx.md

 * Planned future release schedule
     * OPX 3.2.0 – TBD
 #### Statement of alignment with LFN Charter/Mission
-Openswitch provides the LFN ecosystem with an Network Operating System (NOS) solution for white box switches, that supplement networking, instrumentation and management features with enhanced automation capabilities.
+Openswitch provides the LFN ecosystem with an Network Operating System (NOS) solution for white box switches, that supplements networking, instrumentation and management features with enhanced automation capabilities.
 Architected as a scalable, cloud-ready, agile solution, the open source OpenSwitch software implements flexible infrastructure to enable both network operators and vendors to rapidly on-board NOS applications.
 Build on top of unmodified Linux distribution, OpenSwitch allows other vendors to rapidly onboard new platforms.

 Backed by industry leaders Dell EMC, Cavium, and Inocybe, OPX supports a rich set of L2/L3 networking features that are compatible with a wide variety of 10G, 25G, 40G and 100G hardware platforms from multiple vendors.